gibiiii/gibiiii/README.md

 👋 Hi, I’m @gibiiii

-👀 I’m interested in building things that actually work — automation, APIs, AI systems.
+👀 I’m interested in building things that actually work with automation, APIs and AI systems.

 🌱 I’m currently learning and sharing how to apply AI and automation in practical, real-world ways.